histefanhere/KrunkerStatistics/README.md

 ## What does it do?
 For now it only has some very basic functionality, which includes:
-- >krunker <user>, fetch the krunker stats of a user
+- \>krunker <user>, fetch the krunker stats of a user
+- \>roll, just used as a reference for how to write discord commands :)

 ## Dependancies
 Obviously it uses the ever so popular [discord.js]() js module for interacting with Discords Official API, and it also uses fasetto's amazing (unofficial) [Krunker API](https://www.npmjs.com/package/@fasetto/krunker.io) with which without the idea would never be able to become a reality!